zephsinx/UTSTwitchIntegration/README.txt

 COMMANDS
 --------
-!visit  -  Viewer joins as an NPC in the theater
+!cinema  -  Viewer joins as an NPC in the theater

 (Command name and prefix can be customized in the config file)